dkdkdkdk555/AttendenceIOS/README.md

 Article 1 (Purpose of processing personal information)

-The power of thought processes personal information for the following purposes: The personal information being processed will not be used for any purpose other than the following purposes, and necessary measures will be implemented, such as obtaining separate consent under Article 18 of the Privacy Act, when the purpose of use is changed.
+weekcheck processes personal information for the following purposes: The personal information being processed will not be used for any purpose other than the following purposes, and necessary measures will be implemented, such as obtaining separate consent under Article 18 of the Privacy Act, when the purpose of use is changed.

 1. Providing goods or services